What HIPAA Cybersecurity Requirements Actually Demand

 OCR resolved over 30,000 HIPAA complaints in the decade through 2023 and has assessed penalties exceeding $135 million in that period.
 Enforcement actions consistently target the same failure patterns: no risk analysis, inadequate access controls, missing BAAs, and insufficient audit log review.
 The enforcement record is public and instructive — every resolution agreement OCR publishes describes the exact gaps that triggered the investigation.

-Penalty tiers under HIPAA range from $100 to $50,000 per violation category, with annual caps of $1.9 million per category.
+Penalty tiers under HIPAA range from $100 to $50,000 per violation category, with annual caps reaching roughly $2 million per category.
 Willful neglect that is not corrected carries mandatory minimum penalties.
-The difference between a corrected violation and one that results in a formal civil money penalty often comes down to documentation — whether your organization can demonstrate that it identified the gap, took reasonable steps to address it, and maintained records of that process.
+The difference between a corrected violation and a formal civil money penalty often comes down to documentation — whether your organization can demonstrate that it identified the gap, took reasonable steps to address it, and maintained records of that process.

 Why This Matters